garethjmsaunders/digital-code-style-guide/css.md

 > achieve using emerging CSS3 standards.

-## 1.4 Acknowledgements

-This style guide draws heavily on the work of Harry Roberts’ work at [CSS guidelines: High-level advice and guidelines for writing sane, manageable, scalable CSS](http://cssguidelin.es/).

-As Roberts says, "These guidelines are opinionated, but they have been repeatedly tried, tested, stressed, refined, broken, reworked, and revisited over a number of years on projects of all sizes."

-This has been used with Roberts' permission: "There isn’t an actual license in place for CSS Guidelines (if there was I suppose it would be Apache 2) but take this in writing as permission to slice and dice it to for your needs, provided there is reasonable attribution :)"

 ---

-# 2. File format
+## 2. File format

 This section outlines standards for creating and saving CSS files to ensure that they are not affected by encoding or file system differences.
 There is also general information about linking to external CSS files.

-## 2.1 Use multiple files, concatinate and minify
+### 2.1 Use multiple files, concatinate and minify

-With the meteoric rise of pre-processors (such as Sass and Less) of late, more often is the case that developers are splitting CSS across multiple files.
-Even if not using a pre-processor, it is a good idea to split discrete chunks of code into their own files, which can then be concatenated and minified during a build process. \[[HR](http://cssguidelin.es/#multiple-files)\]
+CSS source code SHOULD be split across multiple files, to split discrete chunks of code into their own files which can then be concatenated and minified during a build process. \[[HR](http://cssguidelin.es/#multiple-files)\]

-## 2.2 Character encoding
+### 2.2 Character encoding

 Although rare, it is worth bearing in mind that character encoding can affect CSS files.
 According to the [W3C](http://www.w3.org/International/questions/qa-css-charset):